cshtdd/lazy-property-helper/readme.md

 ### Who needs this?

-Developers that have written code similar to this one
+Developers that have written code similar to this one:

 ```csharp
 public class MyServiceNaive